 03 of 10

-The resort town of Whistler is about a two hour drive away from Vancouver along one of the most scenic drives you'll ever take - the Sea to Sky Highway.
+The resort town of Whistler is about a two-hour drive away from Vancouver along one of the most scenic drives you'll ever take - the Sea to Sky Highway.

 Whistler is most famous as a ski destination - one of the best in the world - and this is thanks to two spectacular mountains, Whistler and Blackcomb that loom a mile above the village and provide over 8000 acres of skiable terrain.

-Year-round Whistler offers visitors fine food, spas, and plenty of opportunity for adventure, all in a breathtaking locale.
+Year-round, this destination offers visitors fine food, spas, and plenty of opportunity for adventure, all in a breathtaking locale.

 04 of 10